 Like with most terriers, Boston Terriers are friendly and energetic dogs.
-They have a bright personality, making them wonderful companions.
-But if you’re like me, you may be wondering: do Boston Terriers shed?
-How much?
+They have a bright personality, making them wonderful companions for all families.
+But if you’re sensitive to dog fur, excessive shedding can be a real concern.

 Table of Contents

 How Much Do Boston Terriers Shed?